BGRC is governed by a Board of Directors made up of experienced professionals and emergent leaders from the Bellingham community!

-Mickey Wells (She/Her) is a Co-Executive Director at Bellingham Girls Rock Camp.
+Mickey Wells-Teich (They/Them) is the Executive Director at Bellingham Girls Rock Camp.
 She began volunteering for Rock Camp in 2015 while a student at Fairhaven College; Mickey graduated with an Interdisciplinary Concentration titled “Identity Development through Music & Audio Technology”, as well as a minor in Audio Technology, Music, & Society, and a minor in Psychology.
 Starting camp as an instrument instructor, and growing to become a co-director has been such an inspiring experience for Mickey; being a part of camp culture continues to move and change her every day.
 Mickey is a bassist in a psychedelic band called I Love You Alive, Girl, bassist in indie rock band The Lettered Streets, and has an acoustic pop-punk solo project.
 She has a huge passion for helping people, especially youth, to discover new parts of their identities and to learn about themselves and their strengths - Mickey believes that music is an important tool to help this process, and the international Rock Camp movement is a reflection of that.

-Stephanie Huss (She/Her) is the Treasurer of Bellingham Girls Rock Camp.
+Stephanie Huss (She/Her) is the Program Director of Bellingham Girls Rock Camp.
 She first volunteered for camp in 2016 and looks forward to it each year since; Beyond supporting the growth of the incredible young rock stars in the community, the culture the camp creates, and the human connections it fosters, “truly feeds my soul,” says Stephanie.
-SHe graduated from Western Washington University in 2019 with a BA in English and a Secondary Education endorsement and a minor in Psychology, with prospects to return to studying education in the future.
+She graduated from Western Washington University in 2019 with a BA in English and a Secondary Education endorsement and a minor in Psychology, with prospects to return to studying education in the future.
 The culture of camp has not only continuously inspired Stephanie’s development as a leader and educator, but has given her the courage to explore her own inner rock star and evolve her abilities as a musician as well.
 Through being a part of this camp, Stephanie is able to support the youth in our community in having the same opportunity to feel empowered by chasing their own creative curiosities.
 She is so excited to be more involved in camp this year and looks forward to working with such a hardworking and compassionate group of community leaders.